US Jan. 6 committee recommends Trump be criminally charged – DW – 12/19/2022

 The committee's final report is to be released on Wednesday and justify recommending the charges.

+It found that Trump engaged in a "multi-part conspiracy'' to overturn the 2020 election, purposely disseminating false allegations of voter fraud, pressuring Congress, the Justice Department and his vice president to join his efforts to subvert the results so that he could stay in power and then refusing for hours to tell his supporters to leave the Capitol on January 6.

+While the majority of the report's main findings are not new, altogether it represents one of the most damning portraits of an American president in recent history.

-Its criminal referral is mostly symbolic as it is up to the Justice Department to decide whether to pursue charges.
+The referral is mostly symbolic, as it is up to the Justice Department to decide whether to pursue charges.

 In November, US Attorney General Merrick Garland, in a move separate from the lawmaker's investigation, appointed Jack Smith to oversee investigations into Trump.